felipealbrecht/DeepBlue-Manual/05-working-on/05-00-working-with-the-data.md

 count_regions — Counts the number of regions in the result of the given query

+get_experiments_by_query

+filter_regions — Filters the result of the given query by the given restrictions

+intersection — Calculates the intersection of the given queries

+merge_queries — Merges the regions of the given queriess

 aggregate — Gets the regions for the given query in the requested BED format

-filter_regions — Filters the result of the given query by the given restrictions

-merge_queries — Merges the regions of the given queries

 tiling_regions — Creates regions with the tiling size over the chromosomes

-intersection — Calculates the intersection of the given queries

 get_regions — Gets the regions for the given query in the requested BED format